roman-milk/roman-milk.github.io/babysitting.md

+===

- ****** Babysitting Ch.
-02 ****** byStoryTeller07© Lara decided to leave Aunt Beth's house.
+Lara decided to leave Aunt Beth's house.
 It was no good staying there after what happened last night even though it would let her aunt down.
 She felt so degraded it would be impossible to recover while living in the same house as those two bullies.

  She was feeling so low after being violated last night the resolve to wrest back authority over them had crumbled to nothing.
 She felt numb unable regain her composure with all her usual confidence lost.